I'm Honey!

 Fall is all about energy.
 I always feel its’ rush but also a bit melancholy because It’s the time of the year when the birds fly off to warmer weather, the trees begin to lay bare, the grass turns brown and flower beds rest empty.
 The days are shorter and the nights grow longer.
 I don’t find comfort in the change.

-While I am in love with the different moods of the seasons, I am least in love with the fall of the year so I take this time of the year to rejuvenate and refresh myself, our home, and thoughts of what will be over the holidays with family togetherness and travel, fine-tuning my wardrobe and making a concerted effort to ‘simply be’ as I logically think about a bucket list for the seasons, I love to celebrate, ahead
+While I am in love with the different moods of the seasons, I am least in love with the fall of the year so I take this time of the year to rejuvenate and refresh myself, our home, and thoughts of what will be over the holidays with family togetherness and travel, spending quality time with kids and children, fine-tuning my wardrobe and making a concerted effort to ‘simply be’ as I logically think about a bucket list for the seasons, I love to celebrate, ahead.
+I am glad to have this opportunity to focus on myself and recharge before the busy holiday season.

 The winter seasons and marriage